quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-day-week.md

 ### Calendar Adapters

-Week views are still range-based, so adapters are usually applied in slots.
-This keeps QCalendar events and model values Gregorian while native users see Hijri, Saka, or other adapter labels in the header and cells.
+Week views are range-based, and adapters apply to the visible dates, slots, and events.
+Native users can see Hijri, Saka, or other adapter labels in the header and cells while Gregorian interop metadata remains available when needed.

 <MarkdownExample title="Calendar Adapters" file="WeekCalendarAdapter"/>